 In any planned itinerary the occasional day is bound to fall foul of weather conditions.
-So it was with us today; the heavens opened in style just as we reached the first park of the day, Nagashima Spa Land.
-By noon, when the weather had yet to clear, we made the decision to abandon it outright in favour of Japan Monkey Park, reasoning that Steel Dragon 2000 would still be there on our next trip to Japan.
+So it was with us today; the heavens opened in style just as we reached the first park of our day, Nagashima Spa Land.
+By noon, when the weather had yet to clear, we made the decision to abandon it outright in favour of Japan Monkey Park, reasoning that Steel Dragon 2000 would (probably) still be there on our next trip to Japan.

 To conclude with a brief tip, those seeking to base themselves in the Nagoya area should seriously consider the Royal Park Inn, a scant three minute walk from the train station.
 The hotel restaurant was very good value, and the breakfast was absolutely superb, though I'm slightly dubious about the option of having flied lice and french fries with my breakfast.